mishurov/wrap_cuda/README.md

 ![ScreenShot](http://mishurov.co.uk/images/github/wrap_cuda/separate.png)

-The repository contains a csv file with the benchmarks and a simple R script for plotting the data.
+The repository contains a csv file with the benchmarks, either R (ggplot) or python (matplotlib) script can be used in order to visualise the data as plots.